 I didn’t think any person I had talked to at any point, as nice as they were, were going to protect me from anything at all at any point . . ..
 Well, I certainly expected to lose my job, and that was a real possibility is what I told my parents.
 (Bennett, Investigation Report 2021:61)

-Bennett’s concerns were validated as her supervisor, Melissa DesRosiers, testified during the investigation that she was “shocked” by the allegations.
-DeRosiers stated that she “had doubts” about Bennett’s story because it “seemed crazy”.
-In one of her statements to the investigators, DeRosiers stated that she “wondered what else had gotten lost in transition,” conveying that Bennett had simply misunderstood the former Governor’s comments.
-In addition, when asked if she thought the former Governor would have ever “hit on” Bennett, DeRosiers stated, “not for a second” (Bennett Transcript 2021:372-377).
+Bennett’s concerns were validated as her supervisor, Melissa DeRosiers, testified during the investigation that she was “shocked” by the allegations.
+DesRosiers stated that she “had doubts” about Bennett’s story because it “seemed crazy”.
+In one of her statements to the investigators, DesRosiers stated that she “wondered what else had gotten lost in transition,” conveying that Bennett had simply misunderstood the former Governor’s comments.
+In addition, when asked if she thought the former Governor would have ever “hit on” Bennett, DesRosiers stated, “not for a second” (Bennett Transcript 2021:372-377).
 Ultimately, Bennett was transferred to a different unit, as she had predicted in her statement above.
 Indeed, these statements from the victim’s supervisor describe exactly why the stepwise nature of sexual harassment may harm victim believability, as bystanders and officials may interpret each incident in isolation and as innocuous or a misunderstanding.

 Stepwise Nature of Sexual Harassment and Storytelling Challenges